Things to Know Before Traveling to Belize (2024 Guide)

 Unfortunately, it was off-season for us to swim with the Whale Sharks – this is something I want to go back and do.
 However, two once-in-a-lifetime things we completed whilst in Belize were exploring the Actun Tunichil Muknal (ATM) caves and diving the Hol Chan Marine Reserve.
 Read more about these amazing activities below.

-Most of the cave system is filled with water, really deep water like a swimming pool and you must hike 2km through the jungle to get to the entrance of the cave.
+Most of the cave system is filled with water, really deep water like a swimming pool, and you must hike 2km through the jungle to get to the entrance of the cave.
 So being fit is highly recommended.
-The caves are really dark so you have to wear a headlamp at all times.
-Once inside the cave it’s surreal, like you’re in an Indiana Jones movie or something.
+The caves are really dark, so you have to wear a headlamp at all times.
+Once inside the cave, it’s surreal, as if you’re in an Indiana Jones movie or something.
 There are different chambers inside with skulls and bones and old Mayan artifacts scattered everywhere.
 Everything is left exactly how it was when the first explorers found it.

-You also aren’t allowed to bring cameras into the cave because once upon a time a tourist dropped his camera on one of the really important skulls and made a massive indentation.
+You also aren’t allowed to bring cameras into the cave (which is why we don’t have any photos of the inside).
+Because once upon a time, a tourist dropped his camera on one of the really important skulls and made a massive indentation.
 Damn tourists.
-Honestly ATM caves has to be seen to be believed.
+Honestly, ATM caves have to be seen to be believed.

 hol chan marine reserve, belize